chriszanep/The-Events-Calendar-Shortcode/readme.txt

 * month - Show only specific Month.
 Type 'current' for displaying current month only [ecs-list-events cat='festival' month='2015-06']
 * past - Show Outdated Events. [ecs-list-events cat='festival' past='yes']
 * key - Order with Start Date [ecs-list-events cat='festival' key='start date']
+* cta - Add a call to action link to the event
+* You can use 2 other attributes ctatitle and ctacss.  ctatitle overrides the link title, if ctatitle is missing or empty the event title will be used.  ctacss adds additional css to the link.

 If you like this plugin please rate it on WordPress.org